lix-it/api-docs/source/includes/_activity.md

 # Activity API
-Get the latest activity of a LinkedIn user.
+Get the full activity of a LinkedIn user.

 # Get Posts
-Get the latest posts of a LinkedIn user.
+Get the posts history of a LinkedIn user.

+Retrieves up to 50 results per page.

 <aside class="notice"> Uses 1 Standard Credit.</aside>